-Reyes is a former journalist and executive producer with the Canadian Broadcasting Corporation.
-More than a hundred episodes of her programs have appeared on network television.
-She has won national and international awards and acclaim for her work, including the Children’s Broadcast Institute Award and the Crystal Award for Outstanding Achievement in Film and Television.”
+Cynthia is a former journalist, producer-director and executive producer with the Canadian Broadcasting Corporation.
+More than a hundred episodes of her programs appeared on network television.
+She won national and international awards and acclaim for her work, including The Children’s Broadcast Institute Award , The Trailblazer Award and The Crystal Award for Outstanding Achievement in Film and Television.

-I hope to hear from everyone who reads An Honest House.
-I’m thankful to the many readers who write to me – marvelous, moving letters about my books’ impact on their lives, and I reply to every letter.
+I’m thankful to the many readers who write to me – marvelous, moving letters about my books’ or blog’s impact on their lives.

-I’m also an ardent blogger and on this blog you’ll find posts that vary in topics from the sublime to the ridiculous.
+On this blog you’ll find posts that vary in topics from the serious to the ridiculous.
+(Ridiculous, because life gets so challenging at times, a person has to find the humour in it.)
 This blog, and my blogging community, have been a cherished part of my life in recent years.
 You’re welcome to join us.